-EPP1.- EPP Development 5.7.3.1
+5.7.3.1 EPP1.- EPP Development

-[OC- 61] - Agree on the scope of work with the EPC Contractor.
+[OC- 63] - Agree on the scope of work with the EPC Contractor.

-- > Prepare scope of work based on Georgian regulatory requirements and on the Guidelines for Dam Safety -Emergency Preparedness Planning for Dams prepared by the US Federal Emergency Management Agency6. - > Ensure the EPC Contractor mobilize specialized expertise experienced in preparing EPP for large dams, with experience in countries with similar national incident management system as Georgia. - > Identify and engage all entities, jurisdictions, and individuals that should be consulted in the preparation of the Nenskra EPP, i.e. parties affected by an incident at the Nenskra dam or that have the statutory responsibilities for warning, evacuation and post-incident actions.
+- Prepare scope of work based on Georgian regulatory requirements and on the Guidelines for Dam Safety -Emergency Preparedness Planning for Dams prepared by the US Federal Emergency Management Agency7. - > Ensure the EPC Contractor mobilize specialized expertise experienced in preparing EPP for large dams, with experience in countries with similar national incident management system as Georgia. - > Identify and engage all entities, jurisdictions, and individuals that should be consulted in the preparation of the Nenskra EPP, i.e. parties affected by an incident at the Nenskra dam or that have the statutory responsibilities for warning, evacuation and post-incident actions.

-[OC- 62] - Preparation of inundation maps
+[OC- 64] - Preparation of inundation maps

-- > Conduct a Dam Failure Analysis considering realistic breach scenarios ("Fair weather" and PMF breach) to develop dam failure hydrograph and to estimate routing dam break flows downstream. - > Map the areas that would be flooded and travel times for wave front and flood peaks at critical locations if a dam failure occurs or if there are operational releases during flooding conditions. - > Engage with Enguri Dam operator and assess anticipated knock-on effects in case of Nenskra dam breach: - Expected performance of the Enguri dam in case of Nenskra dam failure and timescale of the event. - Need for extending the inundation zone mapping to cover Enguri dam failure. - · Possible operation actions at Enguri dam (e.g. drawdowns) that could alleviate the flood wave - Need for update of the Enguri Dam EPP - Required coordination during the development of the Nenskra EPP below.
+- > Conduct a Dam Failure Analysis considering realistic breach scenarios ("Fair weather" and PMF breach) to develop dam failure hydrograph and to estimate routing dam break flows downstream. - > Map the areas that would be flooded and travel times for wave front and flood peaks at critical locations if a dam failure occurs or if there are operational releases during flooding conditions. - > Engage with Enguri Dam operator and assess anticipated knock-on effects in case of Nenskra dam breach: - Expected performance of the Enguri dam in case of Nenskra dam failure and timescale of the event. - Need for extending the inundation zone mapping to cover Enguri dam failure. - Possible operation actions at Enguri dam (e.g. drawdowns) that could alleviate the flood wave - Need for update of the Enguri Dam EPP - Required coordination during the development of the Nenskra EPP below.

-[OC- 63] - Develop the Emergency Preparedness Plan document
+[OC- 65] - Develop the Emergency Preparedness Plan document

-- > Determine and identify conditions that represent emergency situations for the dam.
+- Determine and identify conditions that represent emergency situations for the dam.
 The conditions are to include those that indicate an imminent emergency situation or result in significant changes in releases or outflows from dam during floods.
-Specify the actions to be taken and by whom under what circumstances. - > Identify areas that would be potentially impacted by emergency events. - > Early consultation by, or on behalf of, the dam owner with all relevant stakeholders. - > Identify response actions to be taken by dam personnel in response to potential emergencies or significant changes in releases or outflows from dams during floods - > Identify any necessary resources, special tools, equipment, keys and indicate where they can be located if required in an emergency. - > List and prioritise all persons and entities (including contact details) involved in the notification process and the roles and responsibilities assigned to them (a flow chart will be used) - > Identify primary and secondary communication systems, both internal (between persons at the dam) and external (between dam personnel and outside entities or persons) - > Develop a draft of the EPP, structured into the following sections: - Notification flowcharts and contact information. - · Response process: Incident Detection, Evaluation, and Emergency Level Determination; Notification and Communication; Emergency Actions; Termination and Follow-up. - Responsibilities: Dam Owner Responsibilities, Notification and Communication Responsibilities, Evacuation Responsibilities, Monitoring, Security, Termination, and Follow-up Responsibilities, EPP Coordinator Responsibilities. - Preparedness activities: Surveillance and Monitoring, Evaluation of Detection and Response Timing; Access to the Site; Response during periods of Darkness/holidays/Adverse weather; Alternative Sources of Power and Alternative Systems of Communication; Emergency Supplies and Information; Stockpiling Materials and Equipment; Coordination of Information; Training and Exercise; Public Awareness and Communication. - Inundation maps - · Additional information in appendices
+Specify the actions to be taken and by whom under what circumstances. - > Identify areas that would be potentially impacted by emergency events. - > Early consultation by, or on behalf of, the dam owner with all relevant stakeholders. - > Identify response actions to be taken by dam personnel in response to potential emergencies or significant changes in releases or outflows from dams during floods - > Identify any necessary resources, special tools, equipment, keys and indicate where they can be located if required in an emergency. - > List and prioritise all persons and entities (including contact details) involved in the notification process and the roles and responsibilities assigned to them (a flow chart will be used) - > Identify primary and secondary communication systems, both internal (between persons at the dam) and external (between dam personnel and outside entities or persons) - > Develop a draft of the EPP, structured into the following sections: - Notification flowcharts and contact information. - Response process: Incident Detection, Evaluation, and Emergency Level Determination; Notification and Communication; Emergency Actions; Termination and Follow-up. - Responsibilities: Dam Owner Responsibilities, Notification and Communication Responsibilities, Evacuation Responsibilities, Monitoring, Security, Termination, and Follow-up Responsibilities, EPP Coordinator Responsibilities. - Preparedness activities: Surveillance and Monitoring, Evaluation of Detection and Response Timing; Access to the Site; Response during periods of Darkness/holidays/Adverse weather; Alternative Sources of Power and Alternative Systems of Communication; Emergency Supplies and Information; Stockpiling Materials and Equipment; Coordination of Information; Training and Exercise; Public Awareness and Communication. - Inundation maps - Additional information in appendices - > Consult with all parties (including emergency management agencies if any) included in the notification list, to review the draft EPP.
+Make any necessary revisions as a result of consultation process.

-6 US Federal Emergency Management Agency, July 2013, Federal Guidelines for Emergency Action Planning for Dams.
+7 US Federal Emergency Management Agency, July 2013, Federal Guidelines for Emergency Action Planning for Dams.